-One of such is the development of a printed cast made of honey and blood clotting proteins.
+One such is the development of a printed cast made of honey and blood-clotting proteins.

 There’s a need for the material to contract after being extruded

 if it is going to have any hope of aiding the next layer of the print.